GDP-ADMIN/glchat-sdk/libs/gllm-plugin/PIPELINE.md

 2. **Define the Pipeline State**

-    Create a new file `state.py` and define the state for your new pipeline.
+    Create a new file `state.py` and define the state for your new pipeline (e.g., NewState).
 This state will hold the necessary data throughout the pipeline's execution.

 3. **Define the Pipeline Preset Configuration**

-    Create a new file `preset_config.py` and define the preset configuration for your new pipeline.
+    Create a new file `preset_config.py` and define the preset configuration for your new pipeline (e.g., NewPresetConfig).
 This configuration will include any parameters needed to initialize the pipeline.

 4. **Implement the Pipeline Builder**